helen-phan/portfolio/index.md

 In a past life, I managed products, assisted in research, serviced customers and made hot n' ready pizzas.

-I **love** to walk and explore, listening to live jazz and attending improv shows.
+I **love** to walk and explore, listen to live jazz and attend improv shows.

 I'm always ready to discuss all things transit, favorite restaurants, and anything and everything in between.

 You can find me on [linkedin](https://linkedin.com/in/helenphan24) or tweeting about Product, Burnout & Transit on [twitter](https://twitter.com/helenphantom)